loda-lang/loda-programs/programs/oeis/list1.md

 * [A079719](http://oeis.org/A079719) ([program](079/A079719.asm)): a(n) = n + floor[sum_k{k<n}a(k)/2] with a(0)=0.
 * [A079725](http://oeis.org/A079725) ([program](079/A079725.asm)): Sum of composite numbers less than n-th prime.
 * [A079728](http://oeis.org/A079728) ([program](079/A079728.asm)): sum(k=0,p,binomial(2*k,k)) (mod p) where p runs through the primes.
+* [A079750](http://oeis.org/A079750) ([program](079/A079750.asm)): Operation count to create all permutations of n distinct elements using the "streamlined" version of Algorithm L (lexicographic permutation generation) from Knuth's The Art of Computer Programming, Vol. 4, chapter 7.2.1.2.
+Sequence gives number of comparisons required to find j in step L2.2'.
 * [A079757](http://oeis.org/A079757) ([program](079/A079757.asm)): Periodic sequence 1 0 -2 3 -2 0,...
 * [A079772](http://oeis.org/A079772) ([program](079/A079772.asm)): Let C(n) be the n-th composite number; then a(n) is the smallest number > C(n) and not coprime to C(n).
 * [A079773](http://oeis.org/A079773) ([program](079/A079773.asm)): a(n) = 2*a(n-1)+15*a(n-2) with n>0, a(0)=0, a(1)=1.